Redundancy can be tricky and it must be handled the proper way to safeguard your business. So, you’re totally right to ask for tips!

 3. HAVE A PLAN BEFORE YOU START

 If you’ve got a redundancy policy, make sure you dust it off and stick to what it says.
 If you don’t have one, it’s not too late to make a redundancy plan.
+And you should try to avoid redundancies where possible.

 Acas recommend your plan should cover things like: how you could avoid redundancies; how you’ll discuss things with your employees; what your selection processes will look like; what redundancy pay arrangements you’ll make; and the timescales you’ll stick to.